And I don't wanna hear you tell yourself,

 She made it down to the first stair-well before she felt Ron's body slam into hers, throwing and pinning her against the opposite wall.
 She cringed, and Ron jumped back away, looking apparently horrified at what he'd just done.
 "Bloody hell," he growled.
 Hermione instinctively opened her mouth to scold him before realizing this wasn't exactly the time.
 "Did I hurt you?"

 Hermione shook her head fervently, taking a careful step towards him.
 He froze.
 "I - Ron!
 Look at me! - I'm fine.
 Really, I…" she trailed off; she had to stick to her plan now, as fool-hardy as it was.
 "I - why are you still here?"

 Ron looked startled.
 "Pardon?" he snapped, "This is my house."

 Hermione narrowed her eyes, managing to be irritated despite it all.
 "No, Ronald, I mean why are you still in the land of the living?" she hissed.

 Ron took a step back, and Hermione's anger wavered a tiny bit at the amazingly hurt look on his face (and how could anyone possibly look that adorable, offended, and hurt in one expression?) but she convinced herself to stay strong.
 They weren't arguing about homework or Lavender.
 They're arguing for his life.
 Literally.

 "Not going to what, Ron?" she pressured gently, voice soft.

-"I… Oh, you know," he growled, smiling shyly at her.
+"I… Oh, you know," he muttered, smiling shyly at her.
 "Don't make me say it!
 But… I was being stupid.
 Again.
 You were right.
 Again."

-She paused for a moment, smiling mischievously at him, one eyebrow cocked.
+She hesitated, smiling mischievously at him, one eyebrow cocked.
 "Don't get me wrong; I'm terribly happy that you've decided to stay with us but… Any particular reason you felt the need to throw me against the wall?"